-THIS WATER LEASE ("Lease") is made and entered into this $\frac{0}{0}$ day of $\frac{0}{0}$, 2015, by and between the CITY OF LOVELAND, COLORADO, a home rule municipality, whose address is 500 East Third Street, Loveland, Colorado 80537 ("City"), and JAKE KAUFFMAN & SON, INC., a Colorado corporation, whose address is 808 South County Road 9E, Loveland, Colorado 80537 ("Lessee").
+THIS WATER LEASE ("Lease") is made and entered into this 28th day of November 2018, by and between the CITY OF LOVELAND, COLORADO, a home rule municipality, whose address is 500 East Third Street, Loveland, Colorado 80537 ("City"), and JAKE KAUFFMAN & SON, INC. ("Lessee"), A Colorado corporation, whose address is 808 South County Road 9E, Loveland, Colorado 80537.

-WHEREAS, Lessee desires to acquire augmentation water for the purpose of augmenting certain wells, ponds, or pumps along the Big Thompson River; and
+WHEREAS, Lessee desires to lease water that may be used for augmentation or replacement for the purpose of augmenting certain wells, ponds, or pumps along the Big Thompson River; and

-WHEREAS, the City is the owner of certain water that may be used for the purpose of augmentation; and

-WHEREAS, the City is willing to lease, on a temporary basis, a portion of its fully consumable water, which may include, but is not limited to, Windy Gap re-use water or water stored in the Loveland Storage Reservoir (commonly known as Green Ridge Glade Reservoir) under the terms and conditions of the Transfer Decrees entered in Case No. 82CW202A or Case No. 2002CW392 to Lessee on the terms and conditions set forth herein.
+WHEREAS, the City is the owner of certain water that may be used for purposes of augmentation or replacement and is willing to lease, on a temporary basis, a portion of its water to Lessee on the terms and conditions set forth herein.